Everything you need to know about stenciling

 Hanging stencils also reduces the risk of them getting damaged or tangled up with other stencils.

-Here’s a few ways I store stencils:
+Here’s a few other ways I’ve stored stencils:

 - Stencil Trolley – pictured above